When it comes to research chemicals, nothing rings bells like Etizolam.

 Most of these chemicals are cooked up in underground labs by who knows using methods that aren’t exactly “textbook chemistry”.

-Etizolam, on the other hand, is produced by pharmaceutical companies and is subject to testing for things like identity, purity, potency, and harmful additives.
+Etizolam, on the other hand, is produced by pharmaceutical companies and sold in first world countries where it is subject to testing for things like identity, purity, potency, and harmful additives.

 Since it’s entirely legal to buy and possess where I live, I decided to give the it a shot.